 For one, that wouldn’t have been available due to the nature of their job.
 Also, coffee machines didn’t exist until 1908 when Melitta Bentz made the first drip coffeemaker.

-Thus, cowboys had to brew coffee using the means available to them, and those means usually weren’t much.
+Thus, cowboys had to brew coffee using the means available to them in the outdoors, and those means usually weren’t much.
 That’s why the cowboy coffee recipe is so rudimentary, requiring only coffee grounds, fire, salt, and water.

 Considering how technologically advanced the 21st century is, why is cowboy coffee still something people talk about and drink today?

 Well, because there are all sorts of situations when making cowboy coffee is still a viable option.
-If you’re camping and you don’t have access to electricity, then knowing how to brew cowboy coffee is handy.
+If you’re at a campsite and don’t have access to electricity, then knowing how to brew cowboy coffee is handy.

 It’s also interesting to try, especially if you’re someone who’s sipped nearly every type of coffee under the sun!

-How to Make Cowboy Coffee Step by Step
+Cowboy Coffee Brewing Methods – Step by Step

 You have to try cowboy coffee, as you’re very curious now.
 To make cowboy coffee, you need a stovetop or a fire, a mug or cup, and a coffee pot or kettle.